MichieldeB/WRF_tables/README.md

 ## Preparation of the LAND USE files

+1) Convert the vector file to a raster with resolution similar to that needed for the domain.

+*In the near future I will reference to a paper of mine that treats the vector to raster process.
+(Submission planned soon)*

+3) Convert the raser file to a binary file, such that it is readable by WRF

+*A program that can do this is: convert_geotiff-master*

+4) Check the index file, to see if it is correctly created

+*Make sure that the 'category_min' and 'category_max' are set to correct values (such as 1 and 44)*

+5) Add a line to

-The land use files in your geographic data directory all need an additional line in their index, setting the mminlu to "CLC"
+*The land use files in your geographic data directory all need an additional line in their index, setting the mminlu to "CLC"*

-mminlu="CLC"

-furthermore, make sure that the 'category_min' and 'category_max' are set to correct values (such as 1 and 44)

-These lines are generally near the end of the index, but should not matter much.
+**mminlu="CLC"**